minprog/platforms/code_tools/4 profilers/index.md

 * Why you selected that part of the code.
 * Why you think that code can be improved.
 * What you changed in the code.
 * What the performance gain is or isn't.
-In either case, please reflect briefly on why you think the performance does (not) improve.
+In either case, reflect briefly on why you think the performance does (not) improve.

 <textarea name="form[1]" rows="5" required=""></textarea>